guardian/typerighter/docs/decision-records/001-management-service.md

 -   Adding feedback to rules based on match performance (RU)

-See the [trello board](https://trello.com/b/PlsiUqYq/typerighter) for a comprehensive list.
+See the [user stories doc](../user-stories/001-rule-management-service.md) for a comprehensive list.

 ## Positions
 ------------